“Education is the most powerful weapon which you can use to change the world.” – Nelson Mandela

-Classes: Ways to meet the Honors Program Requirements
+Welcome to the Honors Program at UMA!

 Why consider the Honors Program?

-- To work closely with faculty mentors
+- To work closely with faculty mentors.

-- To study topics with greater depth and breadth
+- To study topics with greater depth and breadth and through interdisciplinary inquiry.

-- To experience a stimulating atmosphere of intellectual exchange
+- To experience a stimulating atmosphere of intellectual exchange.

-- To enhance preparation for further education (graduate, professional, etc.)
+- To enhance preparation for further education (graduate, professional, etc.).

-- To develop and improve leadership skills
+- To develop and improve leadership skills.

-For application materials or additional information, contact:
+For admissions requirements, application materials, or additional information, please contact:

 Director of the Honors Program